EI2030/Low-power-E-Paper-OS/README.md

 _Do you have some 1950's view of the future?_
+--

-Ask yourself, how many products you use and implicitly accept that are created from some previous inventor's idea of the future?
+Ask yourself first: how many products you use and implicitly accept that are created from some previous inventor's idea of the future?

 July, 1967
 --